10 Extinct Things We Miss That Disney World Should Bring Back

 We attended only once, and loved the Enchanted Adventures Parade, fireworks, and moody atmosphere of the event.
 If Magic Kingdom would run this parade during Disney After Hours, that would be the nudge we need to buy tickets to that event.
 In fact, “Disney Adventures After Hours” has a certain ring to it, and is a sufficiently open-ended concept that it could incorporate elements from Pirate & Princess Party and characters from the 90s, when Disney Adventures magazine was a huge hit with kids.

 4. IllumiNations – It’s hard to believe this is actually a realistic suggestion, and yet, it is.
-Two years ago at this time, we were watching as the Harmonious infrastructure was installed in World Showcase Lagoon.
+Only a few years ago, we were watching as the Harmonious infrastructure was installed in World Showcase Lagoon.
 Given the scale and cost of that (rumored) $100 million production, it seemed like Harmonious would be around for the long haul.

-Despite blogs like this one extolling the virtues of Country Bear Jamboree, the show is not all that popular, and it’s arguable that the investment wouldn’t be worth it to do the Christmas version.
-Setting aside the fact that popularity is a terrible barometer of quality, I’d argue that Christmas music has more universal appeal.
+Crucially, they also could’ve recorded a Christmas version at the same time as the new show–or quickly head back to the studio if Country Bear Musical Jamboree turns out to be a huge hit.
+Christmas music has universal appeal–just like Disney tunes.
 With November and December attendance at Magic Kingdom surging since the show last ran in the mid-aughts, Country Bear Christmas would be a great way to soak up some of those crowds.

 2. SpectroMagic or Paint the Night – I’ve come to terms with the fact that SpectroMagic is never coming back.
 What I fear is that nighttime parade will never return to Walt Disney World, period.
 With each year that passes without a night parade, the possibility of no long-term replacement grows.